apache/trafficcontrol/traffic_ops/client/README.md

-#TO Client SDK Golang
+#TO Client Library Golang
-_This version of the SDK is deprecated in favor of the newer [TO API v1.3 SDK](https://github.com/apache/incubator-trafficcontrol/tree/master/traffic_ops/client/v13)_
+_This version of the SDK is deprecated in favor of the newer [TO API v1.3 Client Library](https://github.com/apache/incubator-trafficcontrol/tree/master/traffic_ops/client/v13)_

 ##Getting Started
-1. Obtain the latest version of the SDK
+1. Obtain the latest version of the library

 `go get github.com/apache/incubator-trafficcontrol/traffic_ops/client`